 - 3.1.
 We are encouraged to not rely on consent.
 The public sector is deemed to have sufficient statutory powers to satisfy other conditions available under Data Protection law to justify processing personal data without the need to rely on consent.
 However, if activities requiring the processing of personal data are identified as valid but a legal condition cannot be applied other than consent then the following should be in place: - 3.2.
 A Privacy Impact Assessment should be undertaken to approve the use of consent for the proposed processing (A Data Protection Impact Assessment in the event of 'high risk' processing) - 3.3.
 When obtaining the consent of the Data Subject, we will need to ensure that we have the capability to produce, on request, documented (and standalone) evidence that an individual has consented to the processing.
 Therefore consent must be recorded and the evidence retained as a record for as long as the data obtained through consent is being processed. - 3.4.
-Consents will last for the duration of the Educational 'Key Stage' as a definition of a reasonable time period.
-Parents/ Guardians will be asked ahead of the end of a period to reconfirm their consent.
-If they do not respond then we must assume that they no longer wish to give consent.
+We must ensure that where consent is being relied upon, there is a process in place to capture requests from Data Subjects to withdraw their consent and for us to no longer process their personal data for the purpose(s) explained on the relevant privacy notice which supported obtaining the consent. - 3.4.1.
+In such cases, expressions of wishes to withdraw consent must be directed as soon as possible to the employee responsible for the process - 3.4.2.
+A decision must be made on the legal validity of continuing to process personal data obtained or created prior to receiving the withdrawal of consent. - 3.4.3.
+Where there is doubt about the Data Subject's intentions, there clarification should be sought over whether they wish to exercise other rights in respect of data processed under consent prior to receipt of the withdrawal.